Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - sets of needs for different types of users

-You’ll have done enough research when you understand the different kinds of people who use your service and what they need from it, including those with support and access needs.
+You’ll have done enough research when you understand the different kinds of people who use your service and what they need from it, including those with disabilities and support needs.

 Involve the team